pelinbalci/Bayesian-AB-Test/Bayesian_vs_Frequentist_Approach.md

 Under a bayesian point of view things are a bit reversed.
 You do not view the parameter 𝜃 as an unknown constant, i.e. fixed at some value, that you try to estimate.
-You rather consider that the parameter itself has a marginal distribution 𝑓(𝜃) which is called a prior.
+You rather consider that the parameter itself has a marginal distribution 𝑓(&theta;) which is called a prior.
 This expresses you prior beliefs regarding the parameter which now is viewed as a random variable since it follows a distribution.
 Under such a framework you might be interested in modelling 𝑓(𝜃∣𝑋), namely update your knowledge for 𝜃 GIVEN the data you have collected.
 Since now the data are given, they are not random hence the "data is fixed" that your lecturer mentioned."